kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 The history of the container statuses will be preserved.
 The restart count of all containers and pod will increment as well.
 This will be tested in unit test and e2e test, as well as working with the JobSet APIs.

-If the pod restart policy is "Never", and the init container fails after the `RestartPod` action requested, the Pod will be marked as Failed.
+If the pod restart policy is "Never", and the init container fails after the `RestartAllContainers` action requested, the Pod will be marked as Failed.

 ### Restart Phases
 The pod restart can be split into two phases.